OfficeDev/OfficeAddinDevKit/README.md

 When a add-in project is created, you can explore and customize the components by reviewing the key files listed below.

-- The `./manifest.xml` file in the root directory of the project defines the settings and capabilities of the add-in.  <br>You can check whether your manifest file is valid by selecting `Validate Manifest File` in the `Office Add-in Dev Kit` extension tree view.
+- The `./manifest.xml` file in the root directory of the project defines the settings and capabilities of the add-in.  <br>You can check whether your manifest file is valid by selecting `Validate Manifest File` in the `Office Add-ins Development Kit` extension tree view.
 - The `./src/taskpane/taskpane.html` file contains the HTML markup for the task pane.
 - The `./src/taskpane/taskpane.css` file contains the CSS that's applied to content in the task pane.
 - The `./src/taskpane/taskpane.js` file contains the Office JavaScript API code that facilitates interaction between the task pane and the Word application.

 ### Preview your add-in in Office apps

-To understand how the add-in will work in Office apps, you can use the Office Add-in Dev Kit to easily run and debug your Office add-in in your local dev environment.
+To understand how the add-in will work in Office apps, you can use the Office Add-ins Development Kit to easily run and debug your Office add-in in your local dev environment.
 <br><img src=./assets/Dev_Kit_Preview.gif>

 #### Check and Install Dependencies